tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK8.md

 $conn->query($sql);
 ```

 **Note:** To verify whether our attacks had been successful, we compared our results with the values we obtained when we hijacked the administrator's account.
-For reference, they have been copied below:
+For reference, they can be found below:

 ![Alt text](images/8-6.png)